New Website Coming Soon!

 Chris is the IAC staff liaison for the Education and Early Intervention Committees.

-Education & Early Intervention
+Education & Early Intervention * IT

 This committee focuses on issues related to 4410 preschool special education providers and 853 school-age providers.
 The Education Committee supports providers struggling with the daily operations of programs and offers an opportunity to share expertise and knowledge at each meeting.